 - negligible amounts of vitamin A, B12, D, B6, magnesium, iron and calcium

 As those unimpressive figures show, there really is not a lot of anything in the splash of lemon juice that goes into your detoxifying morning drink.

 And even more significant is the amount (or lack) of vitamin C in it.
 To put that into context, the 3.7mg of vitamin C found in a lemon wedge is just one sixteenth of the recommended daily amount of 60mg for adults.

 While lemons have a reputation for being high in vitamin C, that high level refers to larger amounts of lemon (like a whole lemon) and when the flesh, peel and juice are included.
 In fact, if you’re drinking your morning lemon water for a hit of vitamin C, you’ll get a lot more benefit by replacing your lemon wedge with a couple of slices of kiwi or papaya (which both contain more than double the amount of vitamin C found in a lemon).

-The real effect of lemon water on the metabolism and digestion
+The real health benefits of lemon water

 Ok, so what about the common belief that drinking a glass of lemon water kick starts your metabolism and digestion?